BS in Business

 - For course descriptions, prerequisites, and course scheduling options for each concentration area, please see the Course Index.

-* Entrepreneurship and Global Business can only be taken as co-concentrations.
-Please select a primary concentration to supplement the Entrepreneurship or Global Business concentration.
+* Entrepreneurship can only be taken as co-concentrations.
+Please select a primary concentration to supplement this concentration.